proc10n/simplified_attitude_and_orbit_simulator/README.md

 ## To Do

-- Mission mode controller/selector logic
+- Fix sun pointing mode
 - Documentation
 - Update readme